karthikrocksta/karthikrocksta/README.md

 - 👀  I like developing fresh and jaw-dropping UI/UX
 - 🌱  I’m currently learning new technologies
-- 💞️  I’m looking forward to collaborate on Human Machine Interfaces
+- 💞️  I’m looking forward to collaborating on Human Machine Interfaces
 <!-- </a> -->

 <p align='center'>